3 Path Solver

 Figure 10: Algorithm for one sample as implemented in the SBR-based candidate generator.
 In practice, many samples are processed in parallel.

 The candidate generator utilizes the SBR-based method as illustrated in Figure 10.
-We first provide an overview of the SBR procedure, followed by a detailed explanations.
+We first provide an overview of the SBR procedure, followed by a detailed explanation.
 We consider a scene with a single source located at 𝐬3 and NT targets at 𝐭k3, where k=1,,NT.
 Although the path solver built into Sionna RT can handle multiple sources, we focus on a single source for the sake of clarity.
 The process is identical for all sources.
 The paths traced by the candidate generator during the SBR procedure are referred to as samples in this section to avoid confusion with the valid paths returned to the user and the candidate paths forwarded to the image method-based algorithm.
 A sample therefore consists of a sequence of rays connected end-to-end, traced by the candidate generator.
 As we will see, a single sample can result in multiple valid or candidate paths, as illustrated in Figure 11.

 Refer to caption